-House fire in Oamaru threatening neighbouring houses
+House fire in Oamaru brought under control after damaging second property

-A house fire in Oamaru is well ablaze and threatening neighbouring properties, with firefighters swarming to the scene.
+A well ablaze house fire in Oamaru damaged a second property before it was brought under control by the firefighters who swarmed to the scene.

 Emergency service have rushed the fire on Reed St, which runs parallel to State Highway 1.

-A Fire and Emergency New Zealand spokesman said two fire engines from Oamaru were in attendance, with another three en route from neighbouring towns.
+A Fire and Emergency New Zealand (Fenz) spokesman said two fire engines from Oamaru were in attendance, and another three were called in from neighbouring towns.

-"At this stage everybody is clear of the house and we are just trying to stop it spreading to the neighbouring properties."
+Within minutes Fenz established that everybody was clear of the house and attempted to stop it spreading to the neighbouring properties, he said.

+"It did spread to a neighbouring property but it has all now been contained and extinguished and the crews are dampening down."

+The damage to the second property was believed to be minor.
+The damage to the first property was extensive, he said.

-Two police cars were also at the scene of the blaze.
+Two police cars also attended the blaze.

 Smoke was billowing from the house, which had been significantly damaged.

-At least 15 firefighters were battling the fire, some wearing breathing apparatus.
+At least 15 firefighters had battled the fire, some wearing breathing apparatus.

 A baby stroller and three children's bicycles were on the lawn.

-Firefighters were also on a neighbouring property, but it was unclear if the fire had spread there.

-About 100 people were watching the blaze, with the smoke from it visible from the centre of town.
+About 100 people had looked on at the house fire, with the smoke from it visible from the centre of town.

-Emergency services have blocked off part of the street.
+Emergency services had blocked off part of the street.

 - Otago Daily Times, NZME